ptellier/nimbase/README.md

 **Landseer Enga**: Created initial 'explore' page, then primarily worked on the teams feature.
 Contributed to back-end routes for all things related to managing teams and their associated members/projects.
 Helped create front-end feature to allow users to manage teams.

+**Jake Milad**: Implemented protected routes component for authorized users to access.
+Refresh, and access token JWT workflow with Axios interceptors implemented for user persistence, login and signup React base templates, Teams feature MongoDB collection schema and CRUD endpoints as well as Teams redux state management and Google login SSO.